DhanushprabhuS/DhanushprabhuS/README.md

 - 👋 Hi, I’m @DhanushprabhuS
-- 👀 I’m interested in programming JAVA | ReactJS
+- 👀 I’m interested in programming JAVA | JAVASCRIPT | ReactJS
 - 🌱 I’m currently learning B.Tech IT Final year in SONA COLLEGE OF TECHNOLOGY
 - 💞️ I’m looking to collaborate on any kind of projects
-- 📫 How to reach me : dhanushprabhu.19it@sonatech.ac.in / dhanushprabhusenthil@gmail.com
+- 📫 How to reach me : dhanushprabhusenthil@gmail.com
 - LinkedIn : https://www.linkedin.com/in/dhanushprabhus/
 - If I rest, I rust!
 - Currently working on a React JS project.